Racing at CSC during Covid-19

-The club house is only accessible in the event of an emergency and to the OOD to collect the race and safety equipment.
+The club house is only accessible in the event of an emergency to use the Toilet (1 person allowed at a time) and for the OOD to collect the race and safety equipment.

 You must come changed and ready to sail, or be prepared to change in the car park.

 These look very good Dry Robe outdoor change robe

 The committee will continue to look at ways in which changing rooms and showers can be accessed in a safe and compliant manner.

 For the time being they can only be used for Essential Use eg Medical Emergency, someone in extreme cold needing to get dry and warm after a prolonged capsize –or safety boat Crew to avoid Hyperthermia

 As OOD you can act as ARO, RO or may be able to take part in the races if not needed, you will however need arrive early to open up and ensure the clubhouse is locked at the end of the races.

 Unlock the club house front door and a patio door.